assence-of-finance-rana/Stochastic-Realities-From-Monte-Carlo-Worlds-to-Model-Risk/README.md

 ## Module 1 — Monte Carlo From First Principles

 **Core idea:**
-Monte Carlo is not a pricing trick — it is a *probability engine*.
+Monte Carlo is not a pricing trick, it is a *probability engine*.

 ### What this module does
 - Builds Monte Carlo simulations **from scratch**